School of Law and Social Science

 +44 (0) 1772 89 3065

-Susan qualified as a Solicitor in 1983 and joined the Law School in 2003.
+Susan qualified as a Solicitor in 1983 and joined the School of Law and Social Science in 2003.
 She is the dissertation co-ordinator and module leader for the dissertation modules across the School as well as module leader for Trusts and Equity; Landlord and Tenant and Law of Real Property.
 Susan was a joint recipient of the Vice-Chancellor's Team Award in Teaching and Learning 2010-11 and won the UCLan Student Union's 'Best Teaching' Lecturer of the Year Award in 2012, for which she was again nominated in 2013.

 During her time in private practice as a solicitor from 1983-2003 (as an equity partner from 1995), Susan ran a busy branch office of her firm handling a yearly caseload of 400 files.
 She delivered a diversity of legal services, including conveyancing; landlord and tenant; will-drafting and probate; civil and criminal litigation; matrimonial and child-related disputes and employment.